ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

      /**
       * Get version of the editor
-      * Note - '@method getVersion' isn't needed here */
+      * Note - '@method getVersion' isn't needed here because the method is declared.
+      */
      getVersion() {
          return this.version;